KojiV/ProcessingProject/README.md

           - This box will show every time after the first
 - objActivate
      - Argument takes int corresponding to obj in objectives.yml
-     - Upon first interaction, the obj correspondind activates
+     - Upon first interaction, the obj corresponding activates
 - overCounter
      - Default: true
      - For stuff like shops, increases downward interact range